jmperez127/validate-nicely/README.md

 # Validate Nicely

-### Yet another simple jQuery form validator plugin
+### Yet another jQuery form validator

-So you need to integrate quickly a contact form, but native validation is ugly.
-You don't want to use some complex programming logic to do such a simple task.
-Then this plugin might be the right for you.
+So you need to integrate quickly a contact form, but native html5 validation doesn't do the trick for you.
+You don't want to spend a lot of time to do such a simple task.
+Then this plugin might be what you're looking for.

 ## Usage